The Independent Monitoring Team has developed a list of frequently asked questions to provide the community with responses to common questions.

 What is a consent decree?

-A consent decree is a court-approved settlement that resolves a legal dispute between parties.
-This consent decree requires the Chicago Police Department (CPD) and the City of Chicago (the City) to reform training, policies, and practices.
-The goal is to ensure that the CPD performs constitutional and effective policing that keeps both community members and officers safe and restores the community’s trust in the CPD. (¶2).
+A consent decree is a court-approved settlement that resolves a legal dispute be-tween parties.
+This consent decree requires the Chicago Police Department (CPD) and the City of Chicago (the City) to reform training, policies, and practices in a number of important areas, such as use of force, community policing, impartial policing, training, accountability, officer wellness, data and information systems, and more.
+The goal is to ensure that the CPD performs constitutional and effective policing that keeps both community members and officers safe and restores the community’s trust in the CPD (¶2).
 Federal judge Robert M. Dow, Jr. was appointed to oversee the consent decree.
 He then chose the Independent Monitor and will oversee the work of the Independent Monitoring Team.
 The Independent Monitoring Team will assess the CPD’s and the City’s compliance with the consent decree.
 The consent decree will be in effect for at least five years so that the CPD can develop, implement, and sustain the training, policies, and practices that the consent decree requires.

 Why is Chicago under a Consent Decree?